HCC at a Glance

 Note: The Pay for College web page offers information to help determine an approximation of the expected costs and available options for payment.

-Forty-eight percent (48%) of fall 2016 credit students have received financial aid during their time at HCC.
+Forty-nine point six percent (49.6%) of fall 2018 credit students have received financial aid during their time at HCC.

 |Tuition and Fees||38%|

-For further details, view the HCC Databook maintained by HCC's Office of Planning, Research, and Organizational Development (PROD).
+For further details, contact HCC's Office of Planning, Research, and Organizational Development (PROD).